manila/manic.so/blog/03-23-2024-docusarus-webmentions.md

  One thing to keep in mind when using webmention.io is that it is pull-based, so your website will need to check for new webmentions.
 This is usually not a problem though since you'll only want to check for webmentions of page when that page is loaded.

- For my current site which uses Docusarus I do this with React, here how I fetch webmentions:
+ For my current site which uses Docusarus I do this with React, here is how I fetch webmentions:

  ```JavaScript
 import React, {useState, useEffect} from 'react';